nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </figcaption>
 </figure>

 These are the GUI components of TaskBook.
-Components are all described from left to right, top to bottom.
+Components are all described from top to bottom, left to right.
 <figure>
 <p align = "center">
 <img src="images/GuiTopHalf.png">